Contact our corporate or local offices directly.

 And if your MCAD software is not supported by CoDesigner yet, you can export the ECAD board in the STEP or Parasolid format, ready to load into your MCAD software.

-► Learn more about the 3D Design Features in the PCB Editor
+► Learn more about the Laying Out Your PCB in Altium Designer

 Working between the electronic and mechanical design domains brings unique challenges.
 Small and complex product enclosures that house multiple, irregular shaped printed circuit boards - to successfully design these products, the ECAD and MCAD designers must be able to fluidly pass design changes back and forth between their design domains.

 Passing complex and detailed design changes between different design software is much more than just being able to save data in another format.
 The electronic and mechanical design teams work independently and need to be able to selectively transfer design changes at any point in their design process.

 Altium CoDesigner supports this, delivering direct ECAD-to-MCAD CoDesign.

 ► Learn more about Installing & Configuring Altium MCAD CoDesigner